Automatic Intermodal Loading Unit Identification using Computer Vision: A Scoping Review: Results and Discussion

 \subsubsection{Availability}

-\Cref{tab:summary_camera_characteristics} shows the availability of the datasets used by the identified articles.
+We divided datasets into 5 different categories: Fully available \cite{khuboni2025confidence, lin2024research, gulsoylu2025trudi}, upon request \cite{liang2023performance, liu2025lightweight, xu2024data}, partially available \cite{garcia2024step, verma2016automatic}, behind paywall \cite{choi2023design} and not public. \Cref{tab:summary_camera_characteristics} shows the availability of the datasets used by the identified articles.
 The significant majority of the datasets are not publicly available, which creates a substantial barrier for research and development in this area.
-The lack of availability also prevents the reproducibility of results and fair comparison of the proposed methods.
-Further details for the publicly available datasets are shown in \Cref{tab:public_datasets}.
+We were not able to confirm the availability of the datasets that claim to be available upon request as our requests went unanswered.
+Recent papers acknowledge the lack of benchmark datasets and its negative effects on the field \cite{liu2025lightweight, gulsoylu2025trudi}.
+The lack of availability prevents the reproducibility of results and fair comparison between the proposed methods for researchers.
+As for the practitioners, while large seaports typically have extensive propriety datasets, publicly available datasets extend these capabilities to smaller terminals, facilitating data-driven optimisation.